htw-imi-showtime/showtime-website/content/ws22/master/m2-mmo-bubble-bobble/_index.md

 {{</section>}}

 {{<section title="Future">}}
-Potential enhancements of **Bubble Bobble remastered and xtreme** include additional features such as **power-ups** and other **animations**.
+Potential enhancements of **Bubble Bobble remastered and xtreme** include additional features such as **power-ups**, more detailled **animations** and **souds**.
-For a productive gaming experience the game could also be extended by a stable, scalable, and large **cloud infrastructure**.
+To ensure a reliable gaming experience as the number of players grows, the game could also be extended by a stable, scalable, and large **cloud infrastructure**.
 This would enable the creation of user accounts, allowing players to save their ingame data and progress in a **database**.
 A cloud infrastructure would also allow for better scalability, as well as the ability to handle even larger amounts of players.

+Another way to improve the game would be to include cooperative goal-setting for the bots.
+By working together, the bots could achieve more than they could individually, and they could also compensate for each other's weaknesses.
+In addition, the use of multiple bots working together could also provide players with new strategies for defeating enemies.
+Overall, enhancing the bots' AI could lead to a more challenging and exciting gameplay.

 Furthermore, our game could be turned into a **mobile application**.
 This would allow players to enjoy the game on-the-go and expand the **reach** of the game to a wider audience.